Kanwal Sibal

-Kanwal Sibal is a career diplomat who retired as Foreign Secretary to the Government of India.
-In 2017, The Government of India awarded him with the Padma Shri award for his distinguished services in the field of Public Affairs.
+Kanwal Sibal (born 18 November 1943) is a career diplomat who retired as Foreign Secretary to the Government of India.
+In 2017, The Government of India awarded him the Padma Shri award for his distinguished services in the field of Public Affairs.

 Early life and education

 He was born on 18 November 1943 to noted Lawyer Hira Lall Sibal, Padma Bhushan awardee.

-He graduated with an MA in English from Punjab University.
+He graduated with an MA in English from Panjab University.
 Dr. Kanwal Sibal later graduated from the World Information Distributed University with the scientific degree of International Doctor of Philosophy and the scientific degree of Grand Doctor of Philosophy, in June 2006.
 Dr. Kanwal Sibal is the First Grand Doctor of Philosophy in India.
 He received the title of Full Professor from the European Academy of Informatization and the World Information Distributed University-WIDU.

 Diplomatic career

 He was appointed to the Indian Foreign Service in July 1966.

 He served in Paris (August 1968 to July 1973), Dar es Salaam (August 1976 to October 1979), Lisbon (February 1980 to July 1982), and Kathmandu (July 1982 to September 1985).
 Dr. Sibal also served as Joint Secretary (Administration/West Europe) in the Ministry of External Affairs of the Government of India from January 1986 to April 1989, the Ambassador of India to Turkey (April 1989 to July 1992), the Deputy Chief of Mission, Embassy of India, Washington (August 1992 to September 1995), the Ambassador of India to Egypt (September 1995 to March 1998), the Ambassador of India to France (March 1998 to June 2002) and Ambassador to Russia (2004 to 2007).